MatixAndr09/QRCodeV2/README.md

 ## Known Issues

-- Custom objects in QR code to determine what is the data saved is not working
+- Custom objects in QR code to determine what is the data saved is not working (eg. link, code, or just text)
 - There is a lot of white spaces that are useless (I will fix this in the next version)

 ## How to use